farzane-shafiee/automate-divar-selenium-python/README.md

 4. Logging: For managing and storing logs during test execution.
    Follow the path below to see the logs: src/logs_config/logs.log
 5. YAML: For managing input data in a structured way.
+   To change the test input data, you can edit the yaml file in the following path: src/data/input_data.yml

 **Installation:**